Good Captain Declines Intrigues and Enlistees Learn benevolence

 While Sadakane, the enemy of all folk, was spending day and night partying, a strange looking army approached his castle and brought down one of his favourite warriors Sabitsuka Donpei.
 It was the wandering freelancer Kanamari Takayoshi coming back to avenge his former master.
 Sadakane listens on to the eyewitness’s account of the battle scene.
 Now the stage is set for Yoshizane’s ever-reliable lieutenant Horiuchi Krando Sadayuki.
 Coolness.

 “Finally Sabitsuka was brought down, and Iwakuma over here became infuriated.
-He drew to raise a 4-Shaku-6-Sun– long Tachi overhead and splinted up in a straight line to bring down Kanamari, when a Satomi’s senior officer advancing in the second troop introduced himself as Horiuchi Krando Sadayuki, wearing an armour laced in navy threads, had tied up the laces of a kuwagata-horn-crested Kabuto helmet, holding an iris-petal shaped Bizen-naginata with the ridge running closer than usual to the edge and a sword under an arm and riding a stout and strong dapple grey.
+He drew to raise a 4-shaku-6-sun– long Tachi overhead and splinted up in a straight line to bring down Kanamari, when a Satomi’s senior officer advancing in the second troop introduced himself as Horiuchi Krando Sadayuki.
+He was wearing an armour laced in navy threads, had tied up the laces of a kuwagata-horn-crested Kabuto helmet, and was holding an iris-petal shaped Bizen-naginata with the ridge running closer than usual to the edge and a sword under an arm atop a stout and strong dapple grey.
 Sadayuki nodded to Kanamari.

 ‘Allow me to bring this one down.’